Saskatchewan NAC

 Since the inception of wood block printing on silk in China around 1800 years ago, printmaking has been an expressive and increasingly individualized means of communication and decoration, as different types of printmaking processes offer artists many tools and forms and result in a wide range of appearances and visual effects.

 The public’s embrace of print collecting accelerated in the 1800s as a middle class emerged in societies throughout much of the world with a desire for decoration and art but unable to afford paintings or sculptures.
-Prints done on paper and in multiples became a popular inexpressive means of home decoration.
+Prints done on paper and in multiples became a popular inexpensive means of home decoration.

 In the late 1800s as the collection of prints increased and ideas coalesced around valuing originality and authorship, many printmakers began the practice of hand-signing their works and numbering them to specify the edition size (the total number of prints made).